duncanabraham/wmc/README.md

 ## Hardware
 The hardware consists of:

 * DC Motor                   - Amazon: EsportsMJJ 775 Motor DC 12V-36V 3500-9000RPM
-* BTS7960          - 43A Motor Controller
+* BTS7960                    - 43A Peak, 30A continuous, Motor Controller
 * AS5600                     - Magnetic 12bit rotary encoder
 * ESP8266                    - Microcontroller Dev Module
+* AHT21                      - Temperature sensor
 * Custom Chassis             - 3d printed housing
+* Custom 2-way power socket  - 2x XT30 Sockets
 * Assorted fixings           - Nuts and bolts

 The chassis is my design and both CAD and STL files will be included in the project when everything has been tested and fine tuned.